hai199580/qr-ultimate-policy/privacy-policy.md

-# PRIVACY POLICY FOR QR ULTIMATE
+# PRIVACY POLICY FOR QR App

 **Last Updated: March 15, 2025**

 ## 1. INTRODUCTION

-Welcome to QR Ultimate.
+Welcome to QR App.
 We are committed to protecting your privacy and personal information.
 This Privacy Policy explains how we collect, use, disclose, and protect your information when you use our application.

 ## 2. INFORMATION WE COLLECT